 Supplies Needed for this Recipe

 The process of making oat milk is pretty simple!
-Here’s how you will do it:
+Here’s how you’ll do it:

 - Blend – add all of the ingredients to the blender and blend on high for 30-45 seconds.
 You’ll want to be really mindful of this time!
 Blending for any longer will cause the milk to be slimy.